How To: Keep Warm-What’s Underneath It All . . .

 And the worst-case scenario is when you overheat and sweat profusely while you’re active, then freeze when you stop moving.
 It’s not so bad if you’re out for a quick hike or bike ride then returning to a warm shower.
 But if you’re out for the whole day, or several days in a row, that roast/freeze cycle can get pretty darned uncomfortable.

-So the eternal quest is to be warm but not hot, cool but not cold.
+So the eternal quest is to be warm, but not hot; cool, but not cold.
 That’s in a climate where the temperature may start out well below freezing in the morning and climb to 70 by mid afternoon.
-Welcome to the northeast in Autumn.
+Welcome to the northeast!

 Fortunately, modern clothing make it easier than ever before to maintain your cool (or your warm).
 Probably the single most often given piece of outdoor advice is to “Dress In Layers.”
 You hear it from everyone (including me!) and it’s the best advice you’ll ever get—but only if you dress in the right layers.

-The single most important layer for your comfort is the layer that touches your skin.
+The single most important layer for your comfort is long underwear base layers that touches your skin.
 How well it handles moisture—both the sweat you generate and any precipitation that might penetrate from the outside—will largely determine how comfortable you are.

-For most situations, the best choice next to your skin is lightweight polyester underwear.
-The lightest versions are sometimes called “silkweight” or “runner’s weight.”
+For most situations, lightweight polyester underwear next to your skin is a good choice.
+The lightest versions are sometimes called “silkweight” or “runner’s weight,” and these are the ones to look for.
 Polyester fibers are a great choice because they don’t absorb water.
 Instead they provide surfaces that tends to move moisture away from your skin, particularly when you are warmer than the surrounding environments—your own body heat acts as a clothes dryer.

 Personally, I like slightly stretchy versions that stay snug against the skin as opposed to looser fitting options (which can bunch under other layers).
-For active sports like autumn hiking, and biking, and winter sports like cross-country skiing, and snowshoeing, I like very lightweight long underwear bottoms (which I’ll often wear under a pair of shorts during high-aerobic activity), and a lightweight, long-sleeve, zip-neck top—which can be worn with the neck zipped open and the sleeves pushed up to vent excess heat.
+For active sports like hiking, and biking, and winter sports like cross-country skiing, and snowshoeing, I like very lightweight long underwear bottoms (which I’ll often wear under a pair of shorts during high-aerobic activity), and a lightweight, long-sleeve, zip-neck top—which can be worn with the neck zipped open and the sleeves pushed up to vent excess heat.
+Unfortunately, it’s hard to find zip-neck in fabrics that are light enough, so crew neck is usually your only option.

 Add more or thicker insulation layers as needed for your activity level, top it all off with a waterproof/windproof/breathable shell (the second most important layer) and you’re good to go as fast and far and long as you like in any weather.
 For tips on these layers, go here.
 And if you think that losing most of your heat through your head is a myth, read this.